lvgl/lvgl/docs/get-started/platforms/espressif.rst

 Using lvgl_esp32_drivers in ESP-IDF project
 -------------------------------------------

-You can also add ``lvgl_esp32_drivers`` as a “component”.
-This component should be located inside a directory named “components” in your project root directory.
+You can also add ``lvgl_esp32_drivers`` as a "component".
+This component should be located inside a directory named "components" in your project root directory.

 When your project is a git repository you can include